top of page

 Awards & Honors

-• Presidential Seminar Award at TxState, 2023-24, to highlight and recognize superlative research, creative work, or other scholarly efforts undertaken.
+• Presidential Seminar Award at TXST, 2023-24, to highlight and recognize superlative research, creative work, or other scholarly efforts undertaken.

 • Valero Award by Faculty Senate, 2023-2024.

-• The College of Science and Engineering's Presidential Distinction Award for Excellence in Scholarly Activities at TxState, 2023-2024.
+• The College of Science and Engineering's Presidential Distinction Award for Excellence in Scholarly Activities at TXST, 2023-2024.

-• The College of Science and Engineering’s College Achievement Award for Excellence in Scholarly Activities at TxState, 2021-2022.
+• The College of Science and Engineering’s College Achievement Award for Excellence in Scholarly Activities at TXST, 2021-2022.

 • R&D 100 award for Scalable Checkpoint-restart library, 2019-2020, by R&D 100 Magazine.